YWebCA/EloquentYWeb/README.md

  3. Hit the workspace tab.
  4. Under folders hit the add folder... button.
  5. In the folder select dialogue surf to and select your EloquentYWeb directory and hit select.

+## Your First Pull Request

+First, it's vitally important to keep both your fork and your local clone of your fork updated:

+    git checkout master
+    git pull --rebase upstream master

+This changes to your master branch, unwinds any of your commits, plays the upstream changes, and then replays your commits.

+See your current branches with

+    git branch

+Next, start a new branch with

+    git checkout -b first-pr

+(If you omit the `-b`, you can checkout a pre-existing branch.)

+Do your work in this new branch (not on master).
+Open the `README.md` file in your text editor.
+At the very bottom of the file, make a few blank lines and then

+    # This Fork Belongs To...

+and then put your name.
+Save the file.

+You can see your modifications by typing this in the terminal:

+    git status

+Unstaged changes are in red, which means that they won't be part of your commit.
+Stage all modified files with

+    git add .

+Try `git status` again to see that your modified files have been staged (in green).
+Now you're ready to commit.

+    git commit -m "Write a commit message"

+Commit messages should be quite short.

+In general, remember to make commits when you have finished a bite-sized problem.
+The goal is to move from working state, to working state&mdash;do not commit while your code is broken.
+Do not make huge commits.

+When you're done with your branch, merge it into your local master and push all your changes to your remote origin (your fork of EloquentYWeb out on GitHub):

+    git checkout master
+    git merge first-pr
+    git push origin master

+When you're ready to submit your pull request, go to your workbook fork on GitHub and submit a pull request (click that green button).
+Then use the following options:

+> Base fork: YWebCA/EloquentYWeb

+> Base: YourGitHubUserName

+> Head fork: YourGitHubUserName/EloquentYWeb

+> Compare: master

+This will merge your remote origin (your current, theoretically unbroken fork) into your personal branch on the upstream repo.

+Write a meaningful message and leave any comments if necessary.
+Then submit the pull request.
+Your PR will be reviewed by an instructor or volunteer and merged if accepted.
+If your PR is not accepted, it will be closed and you can submit another one after correcting your work.

+Any time you work on some homework and turn it in, do it this way!

 ## How to Complete Your Workbook